thinkst/canarytools-docs/docs/canarytokens/actions.md

         type: string
         description: The Windows executable that you would like tokened (required when creating signed-exe tokens)

+      - name: expected_referrer
+        required: false
+        type: string
+        description: The expected referrer to make a request when creating the `Cloned CSS` and `Azure Entra Login` Canarytokens.

       - name: doc
         type: file
         description: Upload MS Word Document to canarytoken; optionally used with MS Word Document (doc-msword) token.
 With curl use the following flag